 Public consultation is now open on the first new inner-suburban primary school in Brisbane in more than 60 years.

 Minister for Education, the Hon.
-Grace Grace, detailed that the first stage was about the new inner-west school’s location, with further feedback opportunities to come later about elements such as master planning, school design, catchment, school naming.
+Grace Grace, detailed that the first stage was about the new inner-west school’s location, with further feedback opportunities to come later about elements such as master planning, school design, catchment and school naming.

 “I’d encourage local families and residents to take the opportunity to contribute to this $65 million investment in their local community and the future education of local children,” she said.